Filter Options

 Can I combine my safari with a beach holiday or a mountain climb in Kenya?

 “While a safari might be your prime reason to visit Kenya, there are other things you can do here.
 The beautiful coastline is ideal for a beach holiday.
-Whether you’re looking for a child-friendly resort or an exclusive romantic getaway, Kenya has beach accommodation suitable for every occasion and budget.
+Whether you’re looking for a child-friendly resort or an exclusive romantic getaway, Kenya has beach accommodations suitable for every occasion and budget.
 The reefs create a perfect snorkeling environment and there are great diving opportunities as well.
 If you’re looking for a more active add-on to your safari, consider climbing one of Africa’s tallest mountains.
-You need to visit neighboring Tanzania to climb Kilimanjaro, the highest free-standing mountain in the world.
-The trek to the summit takes between 5 and 8 days.
-Alternatively try Mt Kenya, Africa’s second-highest mountain.
-Although less popular, the climb is considered more scenic and at least as challenging. ”
+You need to visit neighboring Tanzania to climb Kilimanjaro, the highest free-standing mountain in the world, but you could instead try Mt Kenya, Africa’s second-highest mountain.
+Although less popular, the climb is considered more scenic and at least as challenging.”

 2